rubygems/rubygems/bundler/doc/contributing/REPRODUCTION_SCRIPT_GUIDE.md

 A reproduction script **reproduces an event**, e.g. an issue, a bug, an error or a warning.

-The core idea behind creating a reproduction script is to configure the different environment variables to be as similar as possible with the environment trying to be reproduced.
+The core idea behind creating a reproduction script is to configure the environment to be as similar as possible with the environment trying to be reproduced.

 After the environment has been configured properly the idea is to reproduce a series of events until reaching a specific